dsmithnh3/pnidapp/docs/README.md

 ## Troubleshooting

+- [Troubleshooting Guide](./troubleshooting.md) - Comprehensive solutions for common issues

-Each guide includes a dedicated troubleshooting section for common issues.
+Each individual guide also includes a dedicated troubleshooting section for common issues.
 If you encounter problems not covered in these guides, please:

+1. Check the main [Troubleshooting Guide](./troubleshooting.md) first
-1. Check the relevant guide's troubleshooting section
+2. Review the relevant guide's troubleshooting section
-2. Review the logs for error messages
+3. Check logs for error messages
-3. Create an issue on GitHub with detailed information about the problem
+4. Create an issue on GitHub with detailed information about the problem

 ## Contributing to Documentation